E2

 Steps:

-• Reset attempt: Unplug for 10 minutes, then power back on.
+• Reset attempt: Unplug the unit for 10 minutes, then power it back on.
 If E2 reappears, proceed.

-• Access evaporator area: Remove the front or rear housing to expose the evaporator coil (cold coil behind the air filter).
+• Access evaporator area: Remove the front or rear housing to expose the evaporator coil (the cold coil located behind the air filter).

 • Check mounting: Ensure the sensor is firmly attached to the coil.
-If it has fallen off, reattach it using the original clip or aluminum tape so it makes good thermal contact.
+If it has fallen off, reattach it using the original clip or aluminum tape to ensure good thermal contact.

 • Inspect wiring: Look for cuts, pinches, or corrosion on the sensor wires and connector.
-Reseat the connector on the PCB.
+Firmly reseat the connector on the PCB.

-• Test resistance: With a multimeter, measure resistance at room temperature.
-Compare to the room sensor if they are the same type; values should be similar.
-An open or short reading indicates a bad sensor.
+• Test resistance: With a multimeter, measure the resistance at room temperature.
+Compare the reading to the room sensor's reading if they are the same type; values should be similar.
+An open or short reading indicates a faulty sensor.

-• Control board check: If the sensor tests good and is properly mounted but E2 persists, the main control PCB may have a failed sensor circuit and will need replacement.
+• Control board check: If the sensor tests good and is properly mounted but E2 persists, the main control PCB may have a failed sensor circuit and will require replacement.

-Note: Do not attempt to cut or open refrigerant lines; that requires licensed service.
+Note: Do not attempt to cut or open refrigerant lines; this requires licensed service.

 Advertisements